 The plant uses a patented "Ambient Temperature Enzymes" process to convert starch and cellulose into fermentable sugars.
-The technology used by AE Biofuels reduces energy that is used by:
+The technology used by AE Biofuels reduces energy use by:

-- Combining the starch-to-sugar and sugar-to-alcohol steps - Combining cellulosic and starch inputs to lower feedstock costs during distillation - Using ambient air temperatures
+- Combining the starch-to-sugar and sugar-to-alcohol steps - Combining cellulosic and starch inputs to lower feedstock costs during distillation - Using ambient air temperatures - Eliminating cooking and cooling mash, like that needed for corn - Reducing the cooling of fermentation.